skun0/lumox/README.md

 # Lumox – OSINT Tool

-Lumox is an OSINT (Open Source Intelligence) tool for gathering publicly available information from phone numbers and IP addresses.
+Lumox is an OSINT (Open Source Intelligence) tool for gathering publicly available information from phone numbers, IP addresses, usernames, and domains.
 It provides a simple and modern interface for digital investigations and security research.

 ## Features